INSPIRED by the KOREAN 'HAENYEO'

-They are part of a tradition that has been passed down from mother to daughter for a 1000 years.
-They are the Korean mermaids, or the haenyeo, of Jeju Island who venture into frigid depths of up to 20 meters without any breathing equipment, braving the dangers of the ocean, as they scour the seabed for abalone, octopus, and other seafood.
-Today, most of the Haenyeo are into their later years, but in this series they are portrayed as they once were: young and free.
+They are part of a tradition that has been passed down from mother to daughter for a thousand years.
+The Korean Sea Women, or ‘haenyeo‘ of Jeju Island venture into frigid depths of up to 20 meters without any breathing equipment.
+The women brave the dangers of the ocean, as they scour the seabed for abalone, octopus, and other seafood.
+Today, most of the haenyeo are into their later years, but in this series, they are portrayed as they once were: young and free.

 THE LAST MERMAIDS